gideon-jacob/pec-mentee-management-system/agent-docs/SRS_REPORT.md

 # Software Requirements Specification

 ## Student Mentoring Application

 ### 1. Introduction

-#### 1.1 Purpose
+### 1.1 Purpose

-The purpose of this document is to provide a detailed description of the requirements for the Student Mentoring Application.
+The purpose of this document is to provide a detailed description of the requirements for the **Student Mentoring Application**.
 This application is designed to digitize the existing paper-based student mentoring booklet, creating a centralized and efficient system for tracking and managing student mentorship, academic performance, and personal development throughout their time at the institution.

-#### 1.2 Intended Audience
+### 1.2 Intended Audience

 This document is intended for all stakeholders involved in the development and implementation of the application, including:

 - Project Managers